IQSS/dataverse.harvard.edu/doc/globus/download-quickstart.md

 With long-running downloads of large files, the [Activity](https://app.globus.org/activity) tab on the central Globus Web App site can be used to monitor the progress of the transfers.

 Once the download is complete, the file(s) will be in your home directory when using the MacOS version of Globus Connect or in your Documents folder on Windows.
 These locations can be further modified (for example, you can choose a larger external drive for the downloaded data).
-For more on this, see the [detailed download guide](download.md).
+For more on this and other extrra information, see the [detailed download guide](download.md).